What’s it all about, Alfie? Find out below.

 Q: What is The Chanukah Party?

-Now in it’s second year, The Chanukah Party is an annual multi-media community celebration featuring live standup comedy, musical performances, a dance party, and a boatload of delicious food.
-This year’s Chanukah Party is at The Russian Community Center of Seattle on Saturday, December 8, 2018, at 8pm.
+Now in it’s third year, The Chanukah Party is an annual multi-media community celebration featuring live standup comedy, musical performances, a dance party, and much delicious food.
+This year’s Chanukah Party is at Washington Hall on Sunday, December 29th, 2019, at 6:15pm.

 Q: Why a Chanukah Party?

 A: Why not?
 No one thinks twice when you say you’re throwing a Christmas Party.
 I (Blake) just happen to be a Jew.

 Q: Oh, so this is like a religious thing?